The application deadline for 2019-2020 closes May 6th.

 Sponsored by the Center for the Advancement of Teaching (CAT) and the Digital Scholarship Center/Innovation Space, University Libraries

 Makerspace technologies can help faculty to build a richer and more engaging learning experience for students.
-The Makerspace in the Digital Scholarship Center and the Innovation Space provides a hands-on environment in which students can work with a variety of digital fabrication tools, virtual reality and electronics technologies in order to explore and develop new ideas.
-The Makerspace tools at the Digital Scholarship Center and Innovation Space, such as immersive media technology (virtual reality), 3D reconstructions, text-mining, mapping and GIS software, can be embedded in assignments and projects in order to help students learn and receive hands-on experience with the kinds of technologies they may use in the future.
+The Makerspace in Charles Library and the Innovation Space provides a hands-on environment in which students can work with a variety of digital fabrication tools, virtual reality, and electronics in order to explore and develop new ideas.
+These tools can be embedded in assignments and projects in order to help students learn and receive hands-on experience with the kinds of technologies they may use in the future.
 Some of these are free for students and faculty to use, but others involve costs associated with the materials needed to use the tools.
-This grant allows faculty interested in exploring ways to use makerspace technologies the possibility to try them in fall 2018 or spring 2019 without passing the cost on to the students.
+This grant allows faculty interested in exploring ways to use Makerspace technologies in the classroom the possibility to try them in fall 2019 or spring 2020 without passing the cost on to the students.
+A more thorough overview of the technologies offered within the Makerspace can be found here.

-● Receiving any necessary pedagogical or technological training on using the tools from the Center for the Advancement of Teaching or the Digital Scholarship Center/Innovation Space before the semester in which the tool is implemented.
+● Receiving any necessary pedagogical or technological training on using the tools from the Center for the Advancement of Teaching or the Charles Library Makerspace/Innovation Space before the semester in which the tool is implemented.
 Support may include meeting with a consultant to plan effective use of the tool.

-● Testing the use of the tool before implementing in the classroom.
+● Testing the use of the tool before implementing it in the classroom.

 ● Submitting a one-page project completion report within a month of end of the semester.